 - Training System: Guyot

-- Vendemmia: The grapes are handpicked usually between the end of September and the first decade of October (with small variations depending on the weather).
+- Vendemmia: The grapes are handpicked usually between the end of September and the first week of October (with small variations depending on the weather).

-- Fermentation: in stainless-steel containers a controlled temperature for about 8-10 days.
+- Fermentation: In stainless-steel containers at controlled temperature for about 8-10 days.

 - Malolactic Fermentation: Following the alcoholic fermentation, the wine is racked and undergoes a malolactic fermentation, which normally lasts a month.